BigDataWUR/AgML-CY-Bench/README.md

 After making necessary changes and testing them, commit your changes (add the issue number in the commit message).

 ## Pull request
-When you have finished making changes, create a pull request.
-Add at least one reviewer.
-After the reviewer approves your changes, your branch can be merged with `main`.
+When you have finished making changes, create a pull request and request review from at least one reviewer.
+After the reviewers approve your changes, your branch can be merged with `main`.

 ## Additional information
 For more information please visit [the AgML website](https://www.agml.org/).